Gitoffthelawn/gummy/README.md

 It also allows automatic and manual temperature.

-Disclaimer: this app is still in early development, you are welcome and encouraged to report bugs and provide feedback.
+Disclaimer: this app is still in early development!
+You are welcome and encouraged to submit bug reports, suggestions and pull requests.

 # Build